-We are keen to work with individuals and organisations who would like to support us in our mission to provide all young people, irrespective of their backgrounds, with enriching experiences that, alongside their academic learning, equip and enable them to raise their aspirations, improve their academic outcomes and create the rewarding and productive lives they choose – in further education, employment or self-employment in commercial, public or social enterprises.
+We are keen to work with individuals and organisations who would like to support us in our mission to provide all young people, irrespective of their backgrounds, with enriching experiences.
+Experiences that, alongside their academic learning, equip and enable them to raise their aspirations, improve their academic outcomes and create the rewarding and productive lives they choose – in further education, employment or self-employment in commercial, public or social enterprises.

 In these challenging times we find ourselves in, your support is more valuable than ever.

 With students now back at school, we are identifying and addressing the immediate needs of the young people we support, the extra services needed to re-settle them back into school life and to urgently address the widening achievement and life chances gap between young people in disadvantaged communities and their wealthier peers.

 We are currently focussed on three key response areas:

 - ensuring equal access to digital distance learning,